Zhao Zhen the Emperor Renzong of Song — A Benevolent Monarch and An Excellent Artist

 Regarding political issues, Emperor Renzong of Song was not very strong-willed either.

-Emperor Zhao Zhen once tried to implement a new reform that jeopardized many nobles’ interests.
 Under strong opponents of those nobles, this reform lasted less than two years.

 Part of Painting "Along the River During the Qingming Festival" (Qingming Shang He Tu), Genre Painting of the Capital City of the Song Dynasty, by Artist Zhang Zeduan (1085 — 1145) — Palace Museum

-Genuine Benevolence to Everyone
+Genuine Benevolence Towards Everyone

 His imperial censors always surrounded him and gave him unpleasant suggestions or criticisms, sometimes their saliva even sprayed onto his face, but he always politely negotiated with or listened to them and never got angry.